 I was born in Cochabamba, Bolivia, in 1958.
 Following studies in my native city at Instituto Laredo, I became a pupil of Alberto Villalpando in La Paz, and of Takashi Iida and Akira Ifukube in Japan.
 In Tokyo I also studied the violin under the eminent Takeshi Kobayashi.
 In 1984 I came to the United Kingdom and studied for an MMus at Liverpool University and a PhD at City University, London.

 My list of works includes the operas Teoponte, which was commissioned for the 1988 London International Opera Festival and The Wheel, commissioned by the Royal Opera House’s Garden Venture in 1992.
 The electroacoustic works Wounded Angel and Silent Towers are available on commercial CDs, as is Botanic Spider.
 Danza de la loma has been performed and broadcast by orchestras in the UK, Ireland and Spain.
 Fuego and Peregrine have received premières at the Alice Tully Hall in Lincoln Center, the latter also being played repeatedly at The Sage Gateshead.
 Following the good reception accorded in March 2000 to the orchestral-choral work Approaching Melmoth with Northern Sinfonia and NS Chorus and Sir Thomas Allen in the solo part, a new commission, Mystical Dances, received its première at the Huddersfield Festival in November 2006, and was performed again on 1 August 2007 at The Sage Gateshead, conducted by Alexander Shelley.
 String Quartet No. 1, 'Montes', dedicated to the memory of painter Fernando Montes, was written for the Momenta Quartet of New York and, since 2008, is being widely performed by them.
-Misa de Corpus Christi, for childrens' choir, mixed choir, baritone and orchestra, was recently reconstructed following its loss, and received a series of performances by Orquesta Juvenil del Instituto Laredo with massed choirs, opening with a première at Centro de Convenciones El Campo, Cochabamba, on 28 October 2010.
+A youthful work, Misa de Corpus Christi, for childrens' choir, mixed choir, baritone and orchestra, was recently reconstructed following its loss (I had binned it in a bout of self-censorship in the early 1990s), and received a series of performances by Orquesta Juvenil del Instituto Laredo with massed choirs, opening with a première at Centro de Convenciones El Campo, Cochabamba, on 28 October 2010.
 A Bolivian tour of this work followed in 2011.

-I have been fortunate enough to have my work performed at numerous festivals, such as London International Opera Festival, Focus (New York), Sonorities (Belfast), Jornadas de Música Contemporánea (La Paz and Cochabamba), Festival Latinoamericano de Música (Caracas), Encontro Latinoamericano de Compositores e Intérpretes (Belo Horizonte), Nutida Musikdagar (Malmö), International New Music Week (Bucharest) and others.
+I have been fortunate enough to have my work performed at numerous festivals, such as London International Opera Festival, Focus (New York), Sonorities (Belfast), Jornadas de Música Contemporánea (La Paz and Cochabamba), Festival Latinoamericano de Música (Caracas), Encontro Latinoamericano de Compositores e Intérpretes (Belo Horizonte), Nutida Musikdagar (Malmö), International New Music Week (and its renamed version SIMN2017, Bucharest), Sigismund Toduța Festival (Cluj-Napoca), Huddersfield Festival and others.